Our Sustainability Skills symbols are a visual tool designed

 been vegetable-tanned leathers.

-Leather & Textiles
+Leathers & Textiles

 Selecting premium leather goes beyond appearance—it’s about the tactile experience: feeling, stretching, and even smelling the hides to truly understand their essence.
 At Trippen, we choose what’s most natural.
 Our leathers are only minimally pigmented, and treated with wax to give them a special depth.
 As a result, small marks and scratches that may appear are simply part of the animal’s natural skin, adding authenticity to the leather’s surface.
 This is what sets it apart from coated, printed, or standardized materials.
 From day one, our primary choice has always been vegetable-tanned leathers, sourced from long-standing partnerships with small tanneries in Tuscany, Italy.